webjetcms/webjetcms/docs/en/redactor/apps/news/README.md

 - The annotation (perex) does not have to be filled in - by default, only news items that have the annotation (perex) filled in will be displayed, if you tick this box, the news items that do not have the annotation (perex) filled in will be loaded as well.
 - Load with page text (less optimal) - by default the page text is not loaded from the database, if you need it for display, check this box.
 However, loading will be slower and more demanding on database and server performance.
 - Duplication check - if a page contains multiple news applications in one page, the list of already displayed news is recorded.
 The already existing ones are excluded from the list.
 However, the number of displayed records may not be matched afterwards, but at the same time it does not happen that the same news item is displayed multiple times on one page.
+- Exclude main folder pages - if selected, the main folder pages are excluded (for Include subdirectories).
+Subfolders are assumed to contain the main page with the list of news items in that folder.
+Such pages are excluded and are not used in the news list.
 - Insert classes into `Velocity` templates - a special field for the programmer to define a Java class (program) that can then be used in a template.
 If you don't have exact instructions what to put in this field leave it empty.
 - Buffer time (minutes) - the number of minutes the news list is remembered.
 Loading the news list can be demanding on the database performance, we recommend to set the buffer time to at least 10 minutes.
 This will speed up the page display (especially if the news list is on the home page, for example).